Sudiukil/c3status/README.md

 xsltproc
 ```

-Note that you should use `apt-get install --no-install-recommends` for installing the asciidoc as apt-get will try to install a **lot** of recommended yet useless packages.
+Note that you should use `apt-get install --no-install-recommends` for installing the asciidoc package as apt-get will try to install a **lot** of recommended yet useless packages.
 Those packages should be available under any Linux distribution, though their names may vary.

 If you want to rebuild the documentation (for now it is only a HTML version of the present README), you will need the `pandoc` package.